What to see in Padova in one day? If you’re asking yourself this, you’re in the right place.

 Accommodation in Padova

-I only slept one night in Padova, but I have an accommodation recommendation for you 😊 During my stay in the city, I opted for a family-run and very well-located accommodation.
-Located less than 5 minutes walk from the Basilica of Saint Anthony or Prato della Valle, it is impossible to find a better location than this.
+During my stay in the city, I opted for a family-run and very well-located accommodation.
+Located less than a 5-minute walk from the Basilica of Saint Anthony or Prato della Valle, it is impossible to find a better location than this.

 Casa Locatelli is a flat inserted in an 18th-century palace and it is equipped with everything you need for an excellent stay.
 In addition to the bedrooms and bathroom area, the flat also has a social area (living room) and a small kitchen.